AmiranIV/Containerized_telebotXyolo5Xobjectdetection/README.md

 1. deploy 3 micro services MANUALLY using docker run for each container using the SAME NETWORK for each microservice.

 2. push the polybot and yolo5 apps as docker images to DockerHub, and use one command, docker compose using the composed file I attached, less complicated and more efficient.

+#Source to push images to DockerHub- https://www.youtube.com/watch?v=tJsrv_kPh30